IngmarBitter/defenders/md/Trinity/HolySpirit.Slides.Full.md

 ## (8–10) Life, Gifts, and Fruit

-* Enablement for holy living (Gal 5:16–18, 25)
+* Enablement for holy living (Galatians 5:16–18, 25)

 <p style="font-family: 'Gabriola', serif;">
         “I say then: Walk in the Spirit, and you shall not fulfill the lust of the flesh. […] But if you are led by the Spirit, you are not under the law.”
-(Gal 5:16–18)
+(Galatians 5:16–18)
 </p><p style="text-align: right; margin-top: -1.25em; margin-bottom: -0.75em;"> <em>Galatians 5:16–18 (NKJV)</em></p>

 <p style="font-family: 'Gabriola', serif;">
         “If we live in the Spirit, let us also walk in the Spirit.”
-(Gal 5:25)
+(Galatians 5:25)
 </p><p style="text-align: right; margin-top: -1.25em; margin-bottom: -0.75em;"> <em>Galatians 5:25 (NKJV)</em></p>

-* Distribution of spiritual gifts (1 Cor 12:4–11)
+* Distribution of spiritual gifts (1 Corinthians 12:4–11)
   * Given “as he wills” for the common good

 <p style="font-family: 'Gabriola', serif;">
         “There are diversities of gifts, but the same Spirit. […] But one and the same Spirit works all these things, distributing to each one individually as He wills.”
 </p><p style="text-align: right; margin-top: -1.25em; margin-bottom: -0.75em;"> <em>1 Corinthians 12:4–11 (NKJV)</em></p>

-* Production of spiritual fruit (Gal 5:22–24)
+* Production of spiritual fruit (Galatians 5:22–24)
   * The most reliable evidence of Spirit-filled life

 <p style="font-family: 'Gabriola', serif;">